 - Supports slice and dice, drill down, roll up, and pivoting on the cube.

 - Supports date/time fields to be summarized or broken down to year, month, day, week, hours, minutes etc.

-- Create your own calculated member involving computational relationship.
-E.g..
-Total Sales = (UnitPrice X Quantity) + Freight
+- Create your own calculated member with computational relationship.
+E.g., Total Sales = (UnitPrice X Quantity) + Freight

 - Save pivot details to file (*.olapreport) to make it easy for later retrieval and use.

 - Support offline cube for use in disconnected mode.